 How Do You Store Water In a Bathtub?
 Why Not Fill the Bathtub Directly?

 Some people wonder why you need a plastic aquapod water storage container.
 Why not fill the bathtub?

-Most systems hold anywhere between 60 to 100 gallons of fresh drinking water in any standard bathtub in an emergency.
-Constructed heavy-duty food-grade plastic, the plastic container keeps water fresh and clean for drinking, cooking, washing, and flushing.
+Most systems hold between 60 to 100 gallons of fresh drinking water in any standard bathtub in an emergency.
+Constructed of heavy-duty food-grade plastic, the plastic container keeps water fresh and clean for drinking, cooking, washing, and flushing.

 Most systems are easy to use.
 Lay the liner in any standard bathtub, attach the fill sock to the faucet and fill the bladder, which takes approximately 20 minutes.
 A siphon pump is included to dispense the water into jugs or pitchers easily.

 You can also find water containment systems for sinks too.